 Saxon's photography captures the heart and soul of gardens and plants, making them unforgettable.
 If you live where it rains mainly in winter (like Southern CA) followed by months with nary a drop, Gardening in Summer-Dry Climates: Plants for a Lush, Water-Conscious Landscape is a must-have.

-Lesley Corbett, an Australian horticulturist and author, has done a remarkable job of compiling flammability ratings on 500+ ornamental plants.
-Her book, Safer Gardens, includes research based on forestry services and other reputable sources worldwide.
+Lesley Corbett, a citizen scientist and gardener who lives in a fire-prone area, became determined to find accurate, science-based information about plant flammability "to counter all the false information out there."
+The Australian author did a remarkable job of compiling flammability ratings on 500+ ornamental plants.
+Her book, Safer Gardens, now available in electronic formats, includes research based on forestry services and other reputable sources worldwide.

 The Gardener's Guide to Cactus